Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons: Preliminaries and Definitions

 \subsection{Visibility graph of a polygon with holes}

-A polygon with holes is a simple polygon that has a set of non-colliding holes (simple polygons) inside it.
+A polygon with holes is a simple polygon with a set of non-colliding holes (simple polygons) inside.
 The internal areas of the holes belong to the outside area of the polygon.
 In these polygons, two vertices are visible from each other if their connecting segment completely lies inside the polygon.
-Visibility graph of a polygon with holes is a graph whose vertices correspond to vertices of the polygon and holes, and in this graph there is an edge between two vertices if and only if their corresponding vertices in the polygon are visible from each other (see Fig.~\ref{fig:2}).
+The visibility graph of a polygon with holes is a graph whose vertices correspond to vertices of the outer boundary of the polygon and vertices of the holes, and in this graph, there is an edge between two vertices if and only if their corresponding vertices in the polygon are visible from each other (see Fig.~\ref{fig:2}).
 In this paper, we assume that along with the visibility graph, we have the cycles that correspond to the order of vertices on the boundary of the polygon and the holes.
 The cycle that corresponds to the external boundary of the polygon is called the external cycle(see Fig.~\ref{fig:2}).